papanikos/refseqtools/mini_Tutorial.md

 The created `viruses.svg` can be opened within a browser window.
 It summarizes all the sequences contained under the Viruses taxonomy, up to the species level.
-This is a very detailed view and somewhat hard to completely browse.
+This is a very detailed view and somewhat hard to completely browse through.
 We can choose the level at which the same information is visualized with the `-prune` option of the script.